verder-helpen/comm-24sessions/README.md

-# 24Sessions communication plugin for ID Contact
+# 24sessions communication plugin for Verder Helpen

-This respository is a part of the ID Contact ecosystem.
-It contains a communication plugin used to hook up the [24sessions](https://www.24sessions.com/) video conferencing software to the ID Contact infrastructure.
+This respository is a part of the Verder Helpen Platform.
+It contains a communication plugin used to hook up the [24sessions](https://www.24sessions.com/) video conferencing software to the Verder Helpen infrastructure.

 This implementation is intended as a reference for other video conferencing plugins.
-It aims to keep the video conferencing software as agnostic as possible to ID Contact, by implementing only the minimally required interaction.
+It aims to keep the video conferencing software as agnostic as possible to Verder Helpen, by implementing only the minimally required interaction.

 The plugin consists of 2 parts:

-- The plugin backend, which is responsible for talking to the rest of the ID Contact ecosystem as well as redirecting guest users to the location where they can initiate the authentication process.
+- The plugin backend, which is responsible for talking to the rest of the Verder Helpen ecosystem as well as redirecting guest users to the location where they can initiate the authentication process.
 - The attribute display, which is responsible for displaying attributes in an iframe embedded in the interface for the service employee.

-The plugin backend is written in [Rust](https://www.rust-lang.org/), the web interface is created using Typescript and React.
+The plugin is written in [Rust](https://www.rust-lang.org/).

 ## Getting started